halfcoder0/fake-banking-site/README.md

 # fake-banking-site
-Nexabank - Fake a banking site
+Nexabank - A fake banking site for SIT - ICT2216